NCI-HPCDI/cylc-workflow/cylc7-guide.md

 ## Step 1: ssh to Gadi login node.

-Ensure that you are on the Gadi login node and that X11 is enabled.
+Ensure that you are on the Gadi login node and X11 is enabled.

 Alternatively, you can initiate a new SSH login using the following command.